davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 ### Expanding Terms
 But why stop at two terms?
-After all, the terms on the right hand side of ***Theorem 1*** are just fractions having numerator and denominator as complex numbers, and so may be expanded according to ***Theorem 1
+After all, the terms on the right hand side of ***Theorem 1*** are just fractions having complex numbers as numerator and denominator, and so may be expanded according to ***Theorem 1***.
+We should be able to expand terms on the right hand si